telehash/TMesh/TMesh.md

 The key attributes of TMesh are:

-  * high density - thousands per square mile
+  * high density - thousands per square kilometer
   * very low power - years on coin cell batteries
-  * wide area - optimized for long-range capable radios
+  * wide area - optimized for long-range (>1km) capable radios
   * high latency - low minimum duty cycle from seconds to minutes
-  * peer aware meshing - does not require dedicated coordinator motes
+  * peer aware meshing - does not require dedicated coordinator hardware
   * high interference resiliency - bi-modal PHY to maximize connectivity in all conditions
-  * dynamically resource optimized - powered motes naturally provide more assistance
+  * dynamically resource optimized - powered motes naturally provide more routing assistance
   * zero metadata broadcast - same absolute privacy and security principles as telehash
+  * dynamic spectrum - able to use any specialized private or regionally licensed bands

 ## The Need for Standards

 The existing best choices are all either only partial solutions like 802.15.4, require membership to participate like LoRaWAN, ZigBee, and Z-Wave, or are focused on specific verticals like DASH7 and Wireless M-Bus.

 All other options only provide incomplete or indadequate security and privacy, most use only optional AES-128 and often with complicated or fixed provisioning-based key management.
-No existing option attempts to protect the mote identity and network metadata from monitoring.
+No existing option fully protects the mote identity and network metadata from monitoring.

 ## Telehash Native